husamahmud/alx-low_level_programming/README.md

 - What is the difference between a declaration and a definition of a function
 - What is a prototype
 - Scope of variables

+### 0x05.
+C - Pointers, arrays and strings

+- What are pointers and how to use them
+- What are arrays and how to use them
+- What are the differences between pointers and arrays
+- How to use strings and how to manipulate them
+- Scope of variables